modxcms/fred/docs/elements/attributes.md

 ```

 ### data-fred-target
 Defines Resource field to store content.
 Content of the HTML element will be stored in regular Content field and additionally in the specified target.
-Valid targets include any standard content fields like Pagetitle, Longtitle or Description, or any Template Variable that stores its value purely as text.
+This attribute can't be used on a dropzone.

+**Available targets:**

+ - pagetitle
+ - longtitle
+ - description
+ - introtext
+ - menutitle
+ - alias

 #### Example
 ```html